marchelbling/marc.helbling.fr/content/post/2015-02-07-writing-json-c++.md

     at ReadStream.onkeypress (readline.js:100:10)
     at ReadStream.emit (events.js:98:17)
 ```
 JS is somehow consistent and conforms to the RFC.
 However, `null` is untyped so depending on the usage this might lead to some issues.
-Also, JS serializes `inf` is serialized to `null` too making `inf` and `nan` indistinguishable from a consumer point of view.
+Also, JS serializes `inf` to `null` too making `inf` and `nan` indistinguishable from a consumer point of view.

 The RFC therefore seems like the way to go if the json has to be consumed by different environments.